syznq/Roblox/README.md

 THE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
 VEZEKK DISCLAIMS ALL WARRANTIES INCLUDING BUT NOT LIMITED TO MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.

 ### LIMITATION OF LIABILITY:
-IN NO EVENT SHALL VEZEKK BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY ARISING FROM THE SOFTWARE OR ITS USE.
+IN NO EVENT SHALL VEZEKK BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY ARISING FROM THE SCRIPTS OR ITS USE.

 ## ACKNOWLEDGMENT
-By accessing, downloading, or using the Software, you acknowledge that you have read, understood, and agree to be bound by these terms.
+By accessing, downloading, or using the Files, you acknowledge that you have read, understood, and agree to be bound by these terms.
 These terms constitute a legally binding agreement between you and VEZEKK.

 **SECURITY NOTICE**: Scripts are mointored, if you're caught attempting to deobfuscate and then reuploading it as your own will result in the enforcement of this.